A fan’s guide – the club from early doors to today

 Shirts, kits, merchandise and gifts

 The club shop (Mon-Sat 11am-2pm, 4pm-8pm, match days) is behind the Tribuna Presidencial.
-Books include a comic history of the club, a CDs a collection of Espanyol songs and accessories ‘Only White & Blue’ aprons.
+Books include a comic history of the club, a CDs a collection of Espanyol songs and accessories such as ‘Only White & Blue’ aprons.

 Stadium tours